alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 A well-intended approach by platform teams is to create a single platform that covers every aspect of the software development lifecycle, with no escape hatches, only an opinionated and heavily guarded path.
 This platform attempts to unify development, deployment, observability, security, optimization, and governance.
 This antipattern is common during transformation times.

 ### Symptoms
+{{< list >}}

-- Platform teams introduce rigid prioritization techniques to manage the flux of demand.
+Platform teams introduce rigid prioritization techniques to manage the flux of demand.
-- A lack of cohesion between platform components leads to excessive documentation, approvals, and meetings to maintain harmony.
+A lack of cohesion between platform components leads to excessive documentation, approvals, and meetings to maintain harmony.
-- Platform teams continuously try to introduce a common denominator even when it is not needed.
+Platform teams continuously try to introduce a common denominator even when it is not needed.
-- New tools and capabilities are frequently added with low adoption rates and (feature creep).
+New tools and capabilities are frequently added with low adoption rates and (feature creep).
+{{< / list >}}

 ### Results